DanielJMaia/milestone-project-1-band/README.md

 ## Testing

 The pages were at the various screen sizes available in Chrome Dev Tools.
+A html page called testing was used to test out different things in an isolated enviromnemt before adding them to the final project.

 ### index.html